Why Did IRL Fail? A Fake-Traction Autopsy for Founders

 There's a dangerous gap between "we have traction" and actually having product-market fit.

 Founders talk themselves into crossing it all the time.
 Revenue is growing, users seem happy, the team is energized.
 Everything feels like it's working.
 Then growth stalls, churn starts climbing, and the thing you thought was a business turns out to be a moment.
+That's exactly why learning to validate early traction matters — it's how you tell a durable signal from a passing moment.

 Product-market fit is the difference between a company with a real future and a product people kind of like.
 Getting there requires more than collecting positive feedback.
 It requires a disciplined way of measuring whether you've genuinely found it — and the intellectual honesty to act on what the data tells you.